Southsea Railway: First tramway

 In later decades, leisure travel to the Isle of Wight became increasingly important, and the Portsmouth station was about a mile (1 1/2 km) from the ferry berth at Broad Street, and from Victoria Pier.
 Getting from the station to the ferry with luggage was difficult in the extreme, due to traffic congestion.
 Southsea Pier, on the south side of Portsea Island was opened in 1861 and soon renamed Clarence Pier.
 It was hoped that the pier made the transfer from train to ferry easier, as it avoided the busiest part of Portsmouth, but its distance from the station was about the same; from 15 May 1865 the Landport and Southsea Tramway Company started operation between the station and Clarence Pier.

-The Tramway Company’s operation had the effect of developing interest in Southsea as a residential location, and in time it became a popular middle-class area.
+The Landport and Southsea Tramway Company's operation had the effect of developing interest in Southsea as a residential location, and in time it became a popular middle-class area.
 In 1866 a local man named Edwin Galt promoted the idea of a branch railway connecting Southsea to Portsmouth station, but the LBSCR and the LSWR distanced themselves from the scheme, seeing it as abstractive.
-Although the proposal obtained an authorising Act of Parliament on 12 July 1867, it failed to get built due to lack of share subscription.
+Although the proposal obtained an authorising act of Parliament, the Southsea Railway Act 1867 (30 & 31 Vict. c. cxciv) on 12 July 1867, it failed to get built due to lack of share subscription, and the proposal was officially abandoned by the Southsea Railway (Abandonment) Act 1869 (32 & 33 Vict. c. xciii).